 All ARM’s have some common features.
 Basically, they are the adjustment period, the index, the margin, the note rate, the initial rate, interest rate caps, and payment caps.

-Payments are calculated by adding the margin set by the lender to the particular index.
+Payments are calculated by adding the margin set by the mortgage lender to the particular index.
 Some common indices utilized include:

 An ARM loan must specify a specific time at which the interest rate may change.
 The adjustment period may be one year, three years, five years, or some other period.
 A three-year or five-year ARM loan usually offers a lower interest rate for the first period of adjustment and then converts to a one-year adjustable.
 The loan is still considered a 15- or 30-year loan.

 An index is a measure of economic conditions.
-Indexes include U.S. Treasury securities, the Cost of Funds Index (COFI), the Federal Home Loan Bank average, and LIBOR (The London bank rate).
-A lender selects an index and bases the interest rate on that index plus the margin of profit desired to achieve a certain yield or profit.
+Indexes include U.S. Treasury securities, the Cost of Funds Index (COFI), the Federal Home Loan Bank average, and LIBOR (the London bank rate).
+A mortgage lender selects an index and bases the interest rate on that index plus the margin of profit desired to achieve a certain yield or profit.
 The index goes up or down regularly

 The index plus the margin establishes the fully indexed rate or note rate.
 This is often very close to the current market rate and is therefore not attractive to a borrower.
 To find a market for the adjustable rate loan product, the lender often offers a lower initial or “teaser” rate.

-The initial rate is lower than the current market rate and is fixed for the specific adjustment period set by the lender at the origination of the loan.
-In all probability, the interest rate will increase in the second adjustment period since the initial rate was deliberately set lower than the market rate in order to attract borrowers to the product.
+The initial rate is lower than the current market rate and is fixed for the specific adjustment period set by the mortgage lender at the origination of the loan.
+In all probability, the interest rate will increase in the second adjustment period since the initial rate was deliberately set lower than the market rate to attract borrowers to the product.
 This sudden increase in payment may create a serious problem for the borrower.

 To protect borrowers from unlimited increases in the interest rate, lenders establish “caps”.
 The first cap sets the amount of increase (or decrease) allowed in each adjustment period.
 The second cap sets a maximum interest rate increase over the life of the loan.
 Caps of 2/6 are common.